paulinejsantry/eCornell-Python-for-Data-Science/README.md

 # eCornell-Python-for-Data-Science
-A repository that will hold projects worked while completing the eCornell Certificate Python for Data Science Course
+A repository that will hold projects & notebooks worked while completing the eCornell Certificate Python for Data Science Course